Brawny pickups, futuristic SUVs star at Detroit auto show

 ADVERTISEMENT

-Ford Motor Co. is introducing a high-performance version of its midsize Edge SUV this summer.
-The Edge ST is the first Ford SUV to be specially tuned by Ford's performance team.
-It has a 2.7-liter, twin-turbocharged V6 engine that puts out 335 horsepower — nearly as much as the base model of the Porsche Cayenne — and 380 pound-feet of torque.
-That's paired to an eight-speed automatic transmission; drivers can also manually shift using the wheel-mounted paddle shifters.
-All-wheel-drive comes standard, and there's a specially tuned sport suspension.
 The Edge ST also has special design cues, including a wide mesh grille, 21-inch wheels and "performance blue" paint.
 The regular Edge also gets an update this summer, with a more efficient 2.0-liter four-cylinder that puts out 250 horsepower and new safety features, including "evasive steering assist," which uses cameras and radar to detect slower-moving vehicles and helps the driver steer around them.
 Pricing on the Edge and Edge ST hasn't yet been released.